jessshipit/adamjonas.github.io/source/_posts/2012-07-20-buzz-word-alert-polymorphic.markdown

 ---

 ###Polymorphism###

--“is the ability of objects belonging to different types to respond to method calls of the same name, each one according to an appropriate type-specific behaviour.” (wikipedia)
+- “is the ability of objects belonging to different types to respond to method calls of the same name, each one according to an appropriate type-specific behaviour.” (wikipedia)
 -is a language feature that allows the same function call to be associated with different definitions during the same execution, by delaying the binding of the call to run-time. [here](http://cs.calvin.edu/curriculum/cs/214/adams/labs/10/)

 ###Polymorphic Associations###
-- in the [guides](http://guides.rubyonrails.org/association_basics.html#polymorphic-associations) state that: "With polymorphic associations, a model can belong to more than one other model, on a single association."
+- in the [guides](http://guides.rubyonrails.org/association_basics.html#polymorphic-associations) it states: "With polymorphic associations, a model can belong to more than one other model, on a single association."
 - You can think of a polymorphic belongs_to declaration as setting up an interface that any other model can use.

 As usual Ryan Bates to the rescue-- [polymorphic association rails cast.](http://railscasts.com/episodes/154-polymorphic-association?view=comments)